rvthak/Makefile-Maker/README.md

 # Makefile-Maker
 // Created 13/03/2019 - Last updated 29/03/2019

+// 19/06/2019 / Started working on a new version, update coming soon

 A small simple program that creates makefiles automatically

 How to use: